N-Masi/sway-mock/README.md

 2. Enter the project directory: `cd sway-mock`

+3. Install necessary modules: `npm install`

-3. Create an .env.local file in this directory (`touch .env.local`) and populate with
+4. Create an .env.local file in this directory (`touch .env.local`) and populate with a valid JWT token to the SwayPI

         SWAY_API_JWT=<valid_jwt_token>

-4. Run the app: `npm run dev`
+5. Run the app: `npm run dev`

-5. Open the app in the browser: [http://localhost:3000](http://localhost:3000)
+6. Open the app in the browser: [http://localhost:3000](http://localhost:3000)

 ## Product Brief

 The product I have built is a dashboard for influencers on Sway.
 It is important for them to track KPIs for all of the *viewpoint groups* where they are a *leader*.
 As such, the dashboard hierarchy is built with viewpoint groups at the highest level.
-From there, the leader-user can see the *influence targets* associated with each viewpoint groups.
-These elections/propositions are the level at which most metrics are tracked.
-There is also a generic leadership overview dashboard, that tracks summary metrics on the leader.

 1. In politics, influence is most clearly exerted in the ability to change an election outcome.
 In this sense, the network of supporters gains material political power when they reach a critical mass for determining an election.
 As such, I focus on the number of supporters the leader has in each jurisdiction where there is a influence target.

 2. Metrics that matter most:

     a.
-Number of supporters a leader has in each jurisdiction where there is an influence target for a viewpoint group they lead.
+Number of supporters.

     b.
-Priorities of supporters.
-As such, the influence targets within each
+Number of voters.

     c.
-Total number of supporters a user has.
+Ratio of voters to supporters.

     d.
 Geographic distribution of support.
 Heatmap of supporters in US per jurisdiction.